HortonworksUniversity/Security_Labs/HDP-2.6-AD.md

   - Just run `mysql` on each node: if it returns `mysql: command not found`, move onto next node

 - `sudo mysql`
-- Execute following in the MySQL shell.
-Change the password to your preference.
+- Execute following in the MySQL shell to create "Ranger DB root User" in MySQL.
+Ambari will use this user to create rangeradmin user.
 ```sql
 CREATE USER 'root'@'%';
 GRANT ALL PRIVILEGES ON *.* to 'root'@'%' WITH GRANT OPTION;